Guru2703/DNN-accelerator/README.md

 32 \times 32
 $$

-and can then be represented as:
+The padded matrix can then be represented as:

 $$
 A =